Faraz160210/-DISTRIBUTED-DATA-PROCESSING/README.md

 *DESCRIPTION*

 This project analyzes large datasets using Apache Spark, demonstrating filtering, grouping, and aggregations.
 It includes a Python script, analyze_data.py, that processes data, saving results to Parquet.
 Follow the README.md for setup, data placement, and execution.

+*OUTPUT* :  output/results.parquet (Output):

+This directory will contain the output of the Spark analysis.